Insight Meditation Techniques

 As a novice meditator it's essential to learn the correct meditation techniques and understand how the senses and the mind interrelate.
 Here, the meditation talks and interviews form a wonderful source of inspiration and support.

 It's highly recommended to take an interest in the meditation talks and to be perfectly honest with your meditation teacher.
-This way you'll benefit the most from your insight meditation practice.
+This way you will benefit the most from your insight meditation practice.

 At insight meditation retreats meditators are encouraged not to interact with other retreatants.
 The mind naturally calms down when not engaging in conversation.

 Moreover, meditators do not only practice in the meditation hall.
 They should also walk mindfully, eat mindfully, shower mindfully and so on.
-To be mindful means to give attention to the mind, senses and your actions.
+To be mindful means to give attention to your feelings, thoughts, senses and actions.

 Making Insights